Best Chargeback Help for Card-Not-Present Merchants

 Chargeback representment demands valuable resources, mainly time.
 While it is important to fight as many chargebacks as possible, it doesn’t make sense to dispute chargebacks if the cost outweighs the profit.

 In these situations, chargeback help comes in the form of an ROI analysis.
-Merchants need to know which cases have the highest probably of success and which should be abandoned.
+Merchants need to know which cases have the highest probability of success and which should be abandoned.

 2. Dispute Acknowledgement